-Human papillomavirus (HPV) is the most common sexually transmitted infection with most sexually active men and women being exposed to the virus at some point during their lifetime.1,2
+Human papillomavirus is the most common sexually transmitted infection.
+Most sexually active men and women being exposed to the virus at some point during their lifetime.

-The virus is common in the United States, there are approximately 14 million newly diagnosed cases of HPV annually.2 HPV is comprised of approximately 100-150 viral strands, with more than 40 affecting the genitals.1,3
+The virus is common in the United States and there are approximately 14 million newly diagnosed cases of human papillomavirus (HPV) annually.

 Here are some key points about human papillomavirus.
 More detail and supporting information is in the main article.

 - Most sexually active men and women will contract the HPV virus at some point during their lifetime.